💮Stack Based Buffer Overflow

 Endianness

 During load and save operations in registers and memories, the bytes are read in a different order.
-This byte order is called endianness
+This byte order is called endianness.
+Endianness is distinguished between the little-endian format and the big-endian format.

 Now, let us look at an example with the following values: